Elektroarzt/simplebus2-mqtt-bridge/README.md

  SimpleBus/SetRingToOpenTime  | 1 ...
 1440             | activate 'ring to open' for x minutes (max.
 24hrs)

 ### Dependencies
-The following components are required to build the firmware:
+The following components are required to build the firmware.
+Other versions may also work but are not tested.

  Component    | Version
  ------------ |:-------